Kanban-Zai/kbz-extensions/kbz-red/README.md

 of setup and investigation to be done and the work estimates are always large.
 Whilst the narrow end can be thought of as feature complete or ready for a B.A.U team to take over, and work esitmates are always small.

-Running for a few weeks at small work esitmates is the clue that you are about to move to B.A.U.
+Running for a few weeks at small work esitmates is the clue that you are about to move to B.A.U, with the caveat that some technical debt may not be amortized as expected, in which case some large chunks of work may start to appear and be tackled by the team.

 The primary benefit of a RED team is you can start development without to much process overhead and introduce more process if it becomes required.